Field Guide

 How to read your results:

-• 0 to 1 yes: You are ahead of most teams.
+• 0 to 1 yes: You're ahead of most teams.
 Keep building.

-• 2 to 3 yes: You have one dominant tax.
+• 2 to 3 yes: You've got one dominant tax.
 Fix it first.

-• 4 to 6 yes: You are paying all three.
+• 4 to 6 yes: You're paying all three.
 Start with People.

-Key Insight: If you scored 4+, the chaos is not your fault.
+Key Insight: If you scored 4+, the chaos isn't your fault.
 The market changed.
-Your team did not get rebuilt for the new load.
-But now you can name it.
-And that is the first step.
+Your team didn't get rebuilt for the new load.
+Now you can name it.
+That's the first step.

-Here is the trap: Most teams try to fix Pipeline first.
-They want to prove ROI.
+Here's the take most posts in this niche won't make: most teams try to fix Pipeline first.
+They want True ROI slides.
 They want the budget conversation to change.
+That order usually fails.

-But you can not prove Pipeline if your team is burned out.
-You can not run a smart Portfolio if everyone is in survival mode.
+You can't prove Pipeline if your team is burned out.
+You can't run a smart Portfolio if everyone is in survival mode.
+Increased complexity creates increased build time.
+The sequence has to match the operating reality:

 1. Fix People first (stop the bleeding)